 While there are some advantages to QDOT, there are some potential downsides to keep in mind.

 First, it’s important to note that the IRS is specific about how these types of trusts are set up.
-The trustee must be a U.S. citizen and depending on the amount of assets that are held in the trust, a secondary trustee may be necessary.
+The trustee must be a U.S. citizen and depending on the number of assets that are held in the trust, a secondary trustee may be necessary.
 This trustee must be a U.S. bank.

 Once the spouse who created the trust passes away, their executor must make a QDOT election when filing a federal estate tax return.
 This is necessary to qualify for the marital deduction.
 The IRS specifies that the estate tax return with the QDOT election must be filed no later than nine months after the individual who created the trust passes away.